MateoParrado/AlgorithmsFromTheBook/README.md

 ```
 You now have a graph that is ready for use.
 ### Using the Algorithms
-The use of the algorithms will be demonstrated using the graph we defined above and depth first search as an example.
+The use of the algorithms will be demonstrated using the graph we defined above.
+We will find the path between node 0 and node 4 with depth first search.

 As above, the first step is to include the header that contains the algorithm, and if the algorithm returns a data structure that you haven't included yet, include that as well.
 Depth first search returns a singly linked list, and is defined int GraphAlgorithms.h so you would write the code as follows: